 - Scholars considering taking courses during a deferral period should mention this in the request.
 Whether a scholar can take classes during a scholarship deferral period depends on the type of award being deferred and the nature of the deferral request.
 Determinations will be made on a case-by-case basis.

-- Effective fall 2015, deferral requests submitted after the last day to drop/add for the current semester will not be granted.
+- Deferral requests submitted after the last day to drop/add for the current semester will not be granted.

 - Exceptions for medically related deferral requests submitted after deadline may be considered.